CityRelay

 Minimal operating costs

 Increasing the ROI of your rental property also means reducing operating costs.
 Keep track of all maintenance and assessments and create a regular schedule.
-This will minimise breakdowns and emergencies (out-of-hour services can be costly!)
+This will minimise breakdowns and emergencies (out-of-hours services can be costly!)
 Take note of repairs and replacements, so you know when the next one is due.

 Streamlining operations can also help you keep expenses low, which in turn keeps your profit margin high.